 Most paniculata cultivars respond well to severe pruning in early spring, which restricts their height, increases their inflorescence size, and slightly delays their bloom.
 In whatever form, they’re among the hardiest and most adaptable ornamental shrubs, thriving in full to partial sun from USDA hardiness zones 3 to 8.

 Cold-hardiness is much more of an issue for undoubtedly the most popular hydrangea species.
-Prized in USDA zones 6b to 9 for its reliable summer display of showy blue, pink, or white blossoms, Hydrangea macrophylla has long been the despair of gardeners in zones 5 to 6a.
+Prized in USDA zones 6b to 9 for its reliable summer display of showy blue, pink, or white blossoms, big leaf hydrangea (Hydrangea macrophylla) has long been the despair of gardeners in zones 5 to 6a.
 There, it typically dies to the ground in winter, resulting in a disappointing summer display of lush foliage and few to no blooms.
 Breeders are hard at work, however, on a new generation of “re-blooming” cultivars that flower on the current year’s growth.
 Several have made it to market, including the much-hyped blue-flowered mophead ‘Endless Summer’.
 To date, none of these ballyhooed newcomers are consistent performers in zones 4 and 5, alas.
 But for gardeners in milder zones, these and other recent introductions make for a larger selection of Hydrangea macrophylla cultivars than ever before.

 Several other highly ornamental East Asian hydrangeas (such as Hydrangea serrata, H. aspera, and H. heteromalla) are increasingly available from American nurseries.
 All are well worth trying, where hardy.

 Smooth Hydrangea Hybrids